jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Security/User Management.md

 tags: #Programmering #SQL #SQLSecurity

-## Definition
+> [!tldr] Definition
+> User Management in SQL involves creating, managing, and deleting user accounts that can access the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]].
+> It includes assigning permissions to users to control what actions they can perform on the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]].

 ---
-User Management in SQL involves creating, managing, and deleting user accounts that can access the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]].
-It includes assigning permissions to users to control what actions they can perform on the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]].

 ## Example
----
 ```sql
 -- Creating a new user
 CREATE USER 'username'@'hostname' IDENTIFIED BY 'password';